What is Content Moderation? The Ultimate Guide

 Pre-moderation involves reviewing content before it is published or made public.
 It can be time-consuming and may cause delays in content delivery, but it allows for a higher level of control over what content is made available.

-Read more about pre-moderation and the pros and const of it.
+Read more about pre-moderation and the pros and cons of it.

 2. Post-moderation